Bethel No. 36 • Towson, Maryland

-Job’s Daughters International allows girls and young women to bloom into their confidence to become the leaders of tomorrow.
-This confidence and leadership development lets Job’s Daughters soar into adulthood with the set of skills needed in today’s world.
+Job’s Daughters allows young women to bloom into their confidence to become the leaders of tomorrow.
+This confidence and leadership development lets members soar into adulthood with the set of skills needed in today’s world.

-Founded in 1920 by Mrs. Ethel T. Wead Mick, Job’s Daughters International is an organization of young women with members in the United States, Canada, Australia, the Philippines, and Brazil.
+Founded in 1920 by Mrs. Ethel T. W. Mick, Job’s Daughters International is an organization of young women with members in the United States, Canada, Australia, the Philippines, and Brazil.

-Members have fun together at activities such as swimming parties, dances, family picnics, slumber parties, miniature golf, marching in parades, and so much more.
+Members have fun together at activities such as swimming parties, dances, family picnics, miniature golf, marching in parades, and so much more.

 In Job’s Daughters you will make new friends that will last a lifetime.